 Are there legal considerations when using VPNs on edge networks?

 LVPN use is legal in many places, but some jurisdictions impose restrictions or require disclosures.
 Always respect local laws and streaming service terms.
 Certain activities like illegal file sharing remain prohibited regardless of VPN use.
-Microsoft edge vpn built in
+Vpn extension for edge browser 2026

 Useful resources and quick references